qitab/bazelisp/README.md

 Setting up your WORKSPACE
 -------------------------

-Copy [lisp.WORKSPACE.bzl](lisp.WORKSPACE.bzl) into the top of your bazel installation, and edit the `WORKSPACE` for your bazel installation, to include the following:
+Copy or symlink [lisp.WORKSPACE.bzl](lisp.WORKSPACE.bzl) into the top of your bazel installation, and edit the `WORKSPACE` for your bazel installation, to include the following:

     load("/lisp.WORKSPACE", "lisp_repositories")
-    lisp_repository("/full/path/to/where/you/checked/out/bazelisp")
+    lisp_repositories("/full/path/to/where/you/checked/out/bazelisp")

 Also, edit your copy of `lisp.WORKSPACE.bzl` to reflect the versions you want to use, and particularly to reflect where to find an installed binary of SBCL with which to